DataDog/documentation/content/en/containers/cluster_agent/admission_controller.md

 aliases:
 - /agent/cluster_agent/admission_controller
 further_reading:
-- link: "/agent/cluster_agent/clusterchecks/"
-  tag: "Documentation"
-  text: "Running Cluster Checks with Autodiscovery"
 - link: "/agent/cluster_agent/troubleshooting/"
   tag: "Documentation"
   text: "Troubleshooting the Datadog Cluster Agent"
 ---

 ## Overview
 The Datadog Admission Controller is a component of the Datadog Cluster Agent.
-The main benefit of the Admission Controller is to simplify your application pod configuration.
+The main benefit of the Admission Controller is to simplify your application Pod configuration.
 For that, it has two main functionalities:

 - Inject environment variables (`DD_AGENT_HOST`, `DD_TRACE_AGENT_URL` and `DD_ENTITY_ID`) to configure DogStatsD and APM tracer libraries into the user's application containers.
 - Inject Datadog standard tags (`env`, `service`, `version`) from application labels into the container environment variables.